petetum/Bebop-Media-Exporter/README.md

-# Bebop Export Media to USB
+# Bebop Export Media to USB by PeteTum
 For exporting media files from your Bebop Drone / Bebop 2 to external USB drive.

                   !!!!!!
 CAUTION !!!!!!